AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Multi-Vehicle Discounts

 Even though your car insurance costs will be more expensive the more cars you add to your policy, you can get discounts on coverages by bundling multiple cars under the same policy.
-Under a schedule of vehicles policy — a policy that covers up to five cars — typically companies offer multi-vehicle discounts.
+Companies will typically offer multi-vehicle discounts under schedule of vehicles policy, a policy that covers up to five cars.

 NOTE